 Chemicals Calling for Priority Action

-To identify the most hazardous chemicals, Greenpeace compared the inventory against six lists of hazardous chemicals.
+To identify the most hazardous chemicals being used in China, Greenpeace compared the inventory against six lists of hazardous chemicals.
 Identifying the chemicals requiring priority action is one of the first urgent steps that regulatory agencies and industries need to take to curb pollution, protect public health and the environment, and better prepare for increasing global regulations on chemicals.

 You can view our analysis here.